ShahnurIslam/Coursera_Getting_Data/README.md

 3. Have the package **'reshape2'** installed for your R session

 The R script saved in this repo combines the training & testing datasets then extracts all features related to mean or standard deviation.
-The resultling tidy dataset is outputted as 'tidy_data.txt' & can be also be found in the Repo
+The resultling tidy dataset is outputted as 'tidy_data.txt' & can be also be found in the repo

 ### Codebook Description